Newcastle and Carlisle Railway: Slow to start work

 In fact the supporters of the alternative route on the south of the Tyne, to Gateshead, continued their fight; the advantage of it was the comparative ease of reaching the section of the Tyne further east where sea-going ships could berth; mineral traffic from points on the line to shipping quays was a prime consideration, and a north-bank railway could not reach this location without extreme engineering difficulty.
-On 14 October 1829 a shareholder circularised the proprietors urging this view, and after all the Parliamentary argument over the route, the first Shareholder's Meeting on 16 October 1829 considered the matter yet again.
+On 14 October 1829 a shareholder circularised the proprietors urging this view, and after all the parliamentary argument over the route, the first shareholder's meeting on 16 October 1829 considered the matter yet again.

 The revised route at the Carlisle end of the line was now uncontroversial, although it involved prodigious engineering works, including several viaducts and large bridges, and a tunnel.
 It was not until 25 March 1830 that work started: the foundation stone of the Eden Viaduct was laid by Henry Howard.
 In fact, the central section of the route was considered to be the best to bring in some early revenue, and that is where the emphasis was placed.

 Cash flow problems

 There were serious difficulties in getting subscribers to pay their calls, and this made the Newcastle directors timid in issuing calls, exacerbating the cash flow problem.
-The situation became so difficult that a further Act of Parliament was sought, authorising additional loans; this was enacted on 23 June 1832.
+The situation became so difficult that a further act of Parliament was sought, authorising additional loans; this was enacted as the Newcastle-upon-Tyne and Carlisle Railway Act 1832 (2 & 3 Will.
+4. c. xcii) on 23 June.
 In late 1832 the problem was only overcome by obtaining a loan at 5% from the Public Works Loan Board.
 This involved conditions, including the cessation of paying dividends until trading income was being received and the giving of personal guarantees by the directors.
 (The dividends continued to be paid in the form of debentures, redeemable later, agilely side-stepping the Public Works Loan Board condition.)